Lightning-AI/pytorch-lightning/docs/source/extensions/plugins.rst

                 device_ids=...,
             )

-or by subclassing the base classes :class:`~pytorch_lightning.plugins.training_type.TrainingTypePlugin` or :class:`~pytorch_lightning.plugins.precision.PrecisionPlugin` to create new ones.
+or by subclassing the base classes :class:`~pytorch_lightning.plugins.strategy.StrategyPlugin` or :class:`~pytorch_lightning.plugins.precision.PrecisionPlugin` to create new ones.
 These custom plugins can then be passed into the Trainer directly or via a (custom) accelerator: